-7: In 2007, the NSA Determined Wind Farms Pose no Threat to Birds
+7: In 2007, the NAS Determined Wind Farms Pose No Threat to Birds

 One of the chief concerns among wind opponents is the danger the installations pose to native wildlife.
 After all, these massive turbines spin at lethal speeds and the colossal structures take up large swaths of space that would otherwise be wilderness, or open flight paths for birds.